-- The #autism hashtag is highly active on Twitter.
+The #autism hashtag is highly active on Twitter.

 - The Autism Dad is told from the point of view of a father with three sons with autism.

 - A diary of a Mom is told from the point of view of a mother with an adolescent daughter with ASD.

 - The Autism Daddy shares his experience raising a nonverbal autistic son.

 - Autistic Hoya is the blog of Lydia X.Z.
 Brown, a queer writer, speaker, and activist who has autism.

 - Rhema’s Hope documents the journey of Rhema, a previously nonverbal girl with autism who also has a seizure disorder.
 Rhema’s mom blogs and shares conversations from Rhema herself.

 - The Invisible Strings is written by autistic adult M. Kelter, who shares stories about how the disorder has shaped his life and experiences.

 - Squidalicious is managed by a woman with a teenage son who has ASD.
 Her blog promises geekery, parenting, and autism.

 - Four Plus an Angel is a mother of four, the eldest of which is autistic.
 Her experience is also informed from her previous work at an autism center.

 The following books cover sleep issues for children and adults with ASD.
 All are available in print or Kindle editions on Amazon.
-For more books on ASD, take a look at the extensive resource list on Autism Speaks as well as the Best Sellers list on Amazon for Autism & Asperger’s Syndrome.
+For more books on ASD, take a look at the Best Sellers list on Amazon for Autism & Asperger’s Syndrome.

 - Autistic Logistics by Kate Wilde covers a variety of behaviors parents of children with autism often face, such as bedtime hyperactivity, tantrums, and bedwetting, and offers helpful solutions.